jhfoo/freebsd-containers/README.md

 # Assumptions
 ## Home use
-This setup is currently not design for commercial or production.
+This setup is not designed for commercial or production.
 Decisions are biased towards home setups.

 # Best practices
 ## Store secrets e.g. tokens in KV